island-lang/island-lang.github.io/README.md

 ...TODO...

-## ELI5: Illustrative "magic room" metaphors
+## ELI5: Illustrative "magic room" analogies

 ### Contexts, properties and mapping rules

 Think of a context as if it was a _blueprint_ for an imaginary "magic" room.

-The room may contain one or more boxes, which act as a metaphor for _properties_.
+The room may contain one or more boxes, which act as an analogy for its _properties_.

-Each box may contain an item of a particular type, e.g. a ball, a pen, a doll etc. The kind of thing the box may contain is a metaphor for the _type_ of a property (`string`, `integer` etc.).
+Each box may contain an item of a particular type, e.g. a ball, a pen, a doll etc. The kind of thing the box may contain is analogous to the _type_ of a property (`string`, `integer` etc.).

 The box is also characterized by a secondary quality, which is completely unique to it.
 This quality describes what purpose the box represents in relation to other boxes in the room, as well as to the room as a whole.
-This quality is a metaphor for its _semantic identity_.
+This quality is analogous to its _semantic identity_.

 The room can be cast with a one or more magic spells that cause items to appear inside of empty boxes.
 These spells may depend on the content of nonempty boxes, including boxes that received their content due to magic.
-These spells are metaphors for _mapping rules_.
+These spells are analogous to _mapping rules_.

 ### Embedded context